Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Summary

-Experimentally, the staggered superconducting pairing considered in our model can be realized by proximitizing a one-dimensional semiconductor with a periodic array of superconductors, as proposed in Refs.~\cite{Levine2017PRB,Escribano2019PRB}.
+Experimentally, the staggered superconducting pairing in the Hermitian case has already been proposed by proximitizing a one-dimensional semiconductor with a periodic array of superconductors, as proposed in Refs.~\cite{Levine2017PRB,Escribano2019PRB}.
 The spatially periodic deposition of superconducting islands naturally induces a staggered modulation of the pairing amplitude along the wire.
-Alternatively, the model may be implemented in quantum-dot-based platforms, where Majorana-like states have been observed in few-dot systems~\cite{Dvir2023Nature,Haaf2024Nature,Zatelli2024NatCom,Bordin2025NatNano}.
-In such setups, effective pairing imbalance and dissipation can be engineered, allowing access to both zero-energy and finite-energy edge modes predicted here.
+Alternatively, similar model may also be implemented in quantum-dot-based platforms, where Majorana-like states have been observed in few-dot systems~\cite{Dvir2023Nature,Haaf2024Nature,Zatelli2024NatCom,Bordin2025NatNano}.
+By further introducing imbalances in the pairing terms, our model might also been realized in these setups, allowing access to both zero-energy and finite-energy edge modes predicted here.
 The coexistence of these edge modes provides a setting to study non-Hermitian effects in topological superconductors and their influence on spectral and transport properties.

 Our results demonstrate that non-Hermitian pairing imbalance can play a constructive role in stabilizing and enhancing topological superconducting phases, rather than merely destroying them.
-This work uncovers novel non-Hermitian topological phenomena in superconducting systems and provides a new platform for exploring Majorana physics and topological superconductivity beyond the Hermitian paradigm.
+This work uncovers non-Hermitian topological phenomena in superconducting systems and provides a platform for exploring Majorana physics and topological superconductivity beyond the Hermitian paradigm.